Vladimir-csp/uwsm/README.md

 - For uwsm-managed graphical session of specific compositor: export in `${XDG_CONFIG_HOME}/uwsm/env-${desktop}`

 Choose whatever scope suits your needs.

+If startup was initiated via `uwsm start` command, its environment will be saved and picked up by environment preloader (since `uwsm start` is supposed to be started from login session context, it is assumed that profile of the login shell was already sourced).

-Note on shell profile: uwsm environment preloader uses POSIX shell (`/bin/sh`) and sources `/etc/profile`, `${HOME}/.profile`.
+Otherwise, environment preloader will source POSIX shell (`/bin/sh`) profile by itself (`/etc/profile`, `${HOME}/.profile`).
 Other shells compatibility with these files may vary.

 ### 5. Launchers